dynamsoft-docs/code-parser-docs/development/javascript/user-guide.md

 # Dynamsoft Code Parser for Your Website

-Dynamsoft Code Parser JavaScript Edition (DCP-JS) is equipped with industry-leading algorithms for exceptional speed and accuracy in code parsing.
+Dynamsoft Code Parser is designed to parse data strings (usually encrypted in barcodes, machine readable zones, etc.) into human-readable information.
+The JavaScript edition is based on WebAssembly and offers great speed and accuracy.
 With its well-designed API, you can equip your web pages with a code parser with just a few lines of code.

-Once integrated, your users can open your website in a browser and parse codes on images to get readable information.

 In this guide, you will learn step by step on how to integrate the DCP-JS SDK into your website.